cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

  Project contains sample images of a chessboard taken with the car camera.
 OpenCV function findChessboardCorners finds corners and returns them as array.
 These image points should match reference object points.
 The grid of object points is generated with numpy function mgrid.

- List of ideal object points and the list of real image points captured by camera are then passed to the OpenCV function calibrateCamera that automatically calculates transformation tht should compensate camera lens distortion.
+ List of ideal object points and the list of real image points captured by camera are then passed to the OpenCV function calibrateCamera that automatically calculates transformation that should compensate camera lens distortion.

  The transformation matrix is stored in Python variable "mtx" for following calculations.